mrsarm/fq/README.md

-   To install into another folder, execute the step 1 overwriting the `CMAKE_INSTALL_PREFIX` variable, eg. to install into `/usr/bin` folder:
+   To install into another folder, execute the step 1 overwriting the `CMAKE_INSTALL_PREFIX` variable, eg. to install into the `/usr/bin` folder:

        $ cmake -DCMAKE_INSTALL_PREFIX=/usr .